The Ultimate Guide to Grocery Stores in Mexico

 Grocery shopping in Mexico can feel like the most foreign thing you’ll have to do.
 Reading labels in Spanish, learning nutrition labels in their Mexican formatting.
 Weighing things in kilos and not pounds.
 Everything is different.

-Luckily, grocery stores in Mexico are stocked with similar items to what you would find back home.
+Luckily, grocery stores in Mexico are stocked with items similar to those you would find back home.
 That way, you don’t feel totally foreign in your new home.
 Here are some notable things about supermarkets in Mexico.

 Membership Supermarkets in Mexico

-Just like in the U.S., Mexico has Costco and Sams.
+Just like in the U.S., Mexico has Costco and Sam’s Club.

 However, the cost of buying imported foods, only for their brand name, can be expensive.
 The prices can be double what you would pay for the same brand back home.
 For example, a particular brand of creamer like Califia Farms sells for $190 MXN (~$8 USD) in Mexico.
 Compared to the U.S., you’d get the same creamer for $3 bucks!
 That’s more than double the cost.
 But, if you’re willing to buy the local brand (which, in my opinion, tastes the same), you’d only pay $80 MXN (~$4 USD).
 Items like these add up in your grocery cart, and the savings you accumulate for buying a Mexican brand will really add up.